Amedeo Modigliani

 Modigliani's oeuvre includes paintings and drawings.
 From 1909 to 1914, he devoted himself mainly to sculpture.
-His main subject was portraits and full figures, both in the images and in the sculptures.
-Modigliani had little success while alive, but after his death achieved great popularity.
+His main subjects were portraits and full figures, both in images and in the sculpture.
+Modigliani had little success while alive but after his death achieved great popularity.
 He died of tubercular meningitis, at the age of 35, in Paris.

 Family and early life

 Modigliani was born into a Sephardic Jewish family in Livorno, Italy.
 A port city, Livorno had long served as a refuge for those persecuted for their religion, and was home to a large Jewish community.
 His maternal great-great-grandfather, Solomon Garsin, had immigrated to Livorno in the 18th century as a refugee.

 Modigliani's mother, Eugénie Garsin, born and raised in Marseille, was descended from an intellectual, scholarly family of Sephardic ancestry that for generations had lived along the Mediterranean coastline.
 Fluent in many languages, her ancestors were authorities on sacred Jewish texts and had founded a school of Talmudic studies.
-Family legend traced the family lineage to the 17th-century Dutch philosopher Baruch Spinoza.
+Family legend traced the family lineage to the 17th-century Dutch philosopher Baruch Spinoza, but this is indeed a legend, since the philosopher had no children.
 The family business was money lending, with branches in Livorno, Marseille, Tunis, and London, though their fortunes ebbed and flowed.

 Modigliani's father, Flaminio, was a member of an Italian Jewish family of successful businessmen and entrepreneurs.
-While not as culturally sophisticated as the Garsins, they knew how to invest in and develop thriving business endeavors.
+While not as culturally sophisticated as the Garsins, they knew how to invest in and develop thriving business endeavours.
 When the Garsin and Modigliani families announced the engagement of their children, Flaminio was a wealthy young mining engineer.
 He managed the mine in Sardinia and also managed the almost 30000 acres of timberland the family owned.

 A reversal in fortune occurred to this prosperous family in 1883.
 An economic downturn in the price of metal plunged the Modiglianis into bankruptcy.
 Ever resourceful, Modigliani's mother used her social contacts to establish a school and, along with her two sisters, made the school into a successful enterprise.